-The EPPI-Centre provides over 15 years’ experience of conducting reviews, teaching and supporting reviewers, and developing innovative methods for synthesis.
-In order to inform policy and practice, the EPPI-Centre provides a variety of different types of courses and support, including two MSc programmes:
+The EPPI Centre provides many years’ experience of conducting reviews, teaching and supporting reviewers, and developing innovative methods for synthesis.
+We provide a variety of different types of MSc and short courses, seminars and tailored training and support.

-Designed to equip you with knowledge and practical skills for synthesising and using all types of research evidence, this programme contains three MSc modules taught by EPPI-Centre tutors.
-The modules are taught online or as a series of four workshops and can also be taken as short courses without MSc credits:
+Designed to equip you with knowledge and practical skills for synthesising and using all types of research evidence, this programme includes a dissertation and modules taught by EPPI Centre tutors.
+A limited number of places are available on the following modules so these can be taken as individual courses without MSc credits:

-Follow the links above for further information about course aims, content, dates, fees and how to book.
+Follow the links above for further information including how to apply.

-Occasionally the EPPI-Centre runs seminars and events of general interest to many of our partners.
+The EPPI Centre runs regular seminars and events of general interest to many of our partners.